The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

-As discussed below, even though the expressions are equivalent, using $J_{P',x}$ instead of $J_{P,x}$ in the relevant transport coefficients is a strategy to reduce error propagation.
-There can be multiple ways to choose correlations for analytic continuation and combine them to calculate Eq.~\ref{kappa} or Eq.~\ref{kappaPanother}.
-Different choices can result in different magnitudes for the final statistical error after error propagation.
-We know that subtracting large measurements and producing a small result can lead to large statistical errors relative to the difference.
-Generally speaking, to reduce the statistical error of a result from an expression like Eq.~\ref{kappa} or Eq.~\ref{kappaPanother}, we want to minimize the relative error of both terms before subtraction, and we also want to minimize the magnitudes of the two terms.
-Here, our choice is as follows: $\kappa$ is calculated using
+Even though the expressions are equivalent, using $J_{P',x}$ instead of $J_{P,x}$ in the relevant transport coefficients is a strategy to reduce error propagation.
+There are multiple ways to combine correlation functions to obtain the same quantity, as seen in Eq.~\ref{kappa} and Eq.~\ref{kappaPanother}.
+Different choices in real computations can result in different magnitudes for the final statistical error after error propagation.
+For example, subtracting large quantities that yield a small result can lead to large statistical errors relative to the difference.
+To reduce the statistical error, we obtain $\kappa$ via